Would you like to learn in an environment that is totally focused on your educational, vocational, and spiritual development?

 Servant leadership is at the heart of our mission.
 SLCC offers opportunities for students to step up into leadership on campus formally and informally.

 Student Government Association The SGA is the liaison between the College and the student body.
 It represents student interests to the administration and faculty.
-The SGA plans several spiritual and social activities each year and assists with New Student Orientation.
+The SGA plans spiritual and social activities each year and assists with New Student Orientation.
 SGA provides students with opportunities to experience and grow in Christian leadership.
-The SGA is comprised of the class officers elected from each class.
+The SGA is comprised of the class officers elected from each class as well as evening representatives.
 The SGA president, vice-president, and secretary/treasurer are chosen from those class officers.
-All representatives are chosen in the spring to serve the following year, except freshman representatives, who are elected in the fall.
 All members of the student body are encouraged to share their ideas and concerns with their representatives/class officers.
 The Vice President of Student Life serves as adviser to the group.

 World Christian United The WCU raises awareness for missions and works hard to bring missions to the forefront of student’s minds.
 In the fall WCU encourages the whole student body to attend the International Conference on Missions (ICOM).
 Each spring WCU hosts an ethnic dinner; a celebration of world cultures.
 Throughout the year WCU collects offering during chapel to support missionaries abroad.
 WCU membership is open for all students to participate.

 Intramural Athletics Various intramural athletics are made available so that students can be physically fit while they train for spiritual growth here at SLCC.
 These sports help students relax after working hard in the classroom, and provide more avenues for connections to be made.